-Art Spectrum, Blockx, Gamblin, Golden, Langridge, NAM, Pebéo and a few other interesting products in other brands but as the list is long… please scroll down.
-We can also send these products to you, simply contact us by email or over the phone (02 6685 5808) and we will give you a quote.
+Art Spectrum, Gamblin, Golden, Langridge, NAM and a few other interesting products in other brands but as the list is long so… please scroll down.

 So, first things first… Primers or gessos: are coats applied to the support to provide a desirable surface on which to paint.
 Most grounds are white to offer the brightest reflecting surface for light to act upon (but we also stock black, gray and transparent gesso).
 Acrylic primers can be painted directly onto raw canvas.
 Do not apply over glue sizing.
 Oil primers need to have a coat of glue size applied first to protect the raw canvas underneath.

-- Langridge offers the two sorts: Acrylic Primer: A superior high resin, low chalk content primer with excellent hiding power due to high Titanium White loading.
+- Langridge offers the three sorts: Acrylic Primer (in white and clear): A superior high resin, low chalk content primer with excellent hiding power due to high Titanium White loading.
 Suitable for oils and acrylics, it can be applied to a wide range of surfaces including raw canvas, wood and paper.
 Oil Primer: A traditional linseed oil based oil primer.
 Produces a high quality white surface with good tooth and flexibility for oil painting.
 Reduces sinking in of colours and imparts good luminosity.
 Must be used on a pre-sized support (ie. rabbit skin glue or archival PVA).

-- NAM has a good well priced gesso (we stock up to 4 litre tins)
+- NAM has a good well priced gesso (we stock up to 4 litre buckets)

 Then what you need to paint: Mediums and Solvents…